anushabukke/peerBench/peerBenchJS/packages/sdk/docs/implementing-a-generator.md

 }
 ```

-### Required Properties

-**`readonly identifier: string`**

-- A unique string that identifies your Generator
-- Should be descriptive and unique across all Generators
-- Useful when you try to find this Generator among the others

-**`inputSchema: z.ZodSchema`**

-- A Zod schema that validates the input data of the `generatePrompts` method
-- If you want to process data from different Collectors, simply you need to make this schema compatible with the output types of those Collectors
-- Base class handles the validation of the input so you just need to define the schema

-### Abstract Methods

-**`protected async generatePrompts(input: z.infer<(typeof this)["inputSchema"]>, options?: Record<string, any>): Promise<Prompt[]>`**

-- This is the main generation method you must implement
-- Takes validated input data that matches your `inputSchema`
-- Optional `options` parameter for configurable generation behavior
-- Must return an array of `Prompt` objects
-- The input is already validated by the base class

 ## Type Compatibility Between Collectors and Generators

 The key to making Collectors and Generators work together is ensuring schema compatibility.
 When you define a Generator, the `inputSchema` specifies what input data structure the Generator expects.